ensoenso/the-mouse-is-coming-too/README.md

 - `Switch to Host 2.app`
 - `Switch to Host 3.app`

 Each app contains its own copy of the switching code.
-It does not refer to the repository or the computer on which it was built.
 See [INSTALL.md](INSTALL.md) for checksum verification, Gatekeeper, and first-run instructions.

 ## What it solves